alan8365/LLM-dubug/docs/SPECIFICATIONS.md

 pass

 ### d.
 Goals or Product and Technical Requirements
+> TODO Compelete this section

 - Product requirements in the form of user stories
 - Technical requirements

 ### e.
 Non-Goals or Out of Scope
+> TODO Compelete this section

 - Product and technical requirements that will be disregarded

 ### f.
 Future Goals
+> TODO Compelete this section

 - Product and technical requirements slated for a future time

 ### g.
 Assumptions
+> TODO Compelete this section

 - Conditions and resources that need to be present and accessible for the solution to work as described.